The oldest public wildflower garden in the United States

 Showy Lady's-slipper is a large deciduous perennial orchid growing on hairy stems.
 Stems are to about 2 - 2-1/2 feet high.
-It became the Minnesota State Flower on Feb.
-19th, 1902.

 The inflorescence is a terminal cluster of 1 to 3 (rarely 4) flowers.
 Behind each flower on the stem is an upright green floral bract that looks like a small leaf.

 Flowers: Members of the genus Cypripedium have 3 sepals and 3 petals.
-Two sepals are joined together as to appear as one.
+Two sepals are joined together as to appear as one, facing downward.
 The third is dorsal and forms a hood that is somewhat ovate in shape.
 These are pure white.
 Two petals are horizontal, more elongate than the sepals, sometimes recurved, and are also pure white in color.
 The lower petal forms an inflated lip, or pouch, or slipper which is about 2 inches long. (see the photo below for how this arrangement looks from the back side of the flower).
 The pouch is white, with pinkish tinges and streaked with rose or purple and inside, dotted in the same color.
 Pure white specimens are known.
 The sexual parts are inside the pouch, somewhat hidden by a the large ovoid dorsal anther of a white false stamen (a staminode).
 There is a real anther to either side.
 Most exterior parts of the flower have fine hair except for the pouch.

 Seed: Pollination is usually be bees and fertile flowers produce an ellipsoid capsule containing many small dust-like seeds, but reproduction is normally via the root system.
 Plants usually require 4+ years before flowering.
 See bottom of page for comments of Eloise Butler and Martha Crone.

 Habitat: Showy Lady's-slipper grows in bogs, swamps, wet meadows and wet prairies and other cool damp places - all as long as the soil is not permanently wet.
 It grows from a rhizomatous root system, which is its means of reproduction in the wild.
-This species tolerates more sunlight than other Cypripediums and in The Wildflower Garden, 5 to 6 hours of sunlight is not unusual.
+This species tolerates more sunlight than other Cypripediums and in the Eloise Butler Wildflower Garden, 5 to 6 hours of sunlight is not unusual.
 From the wild they do not transplant with complete success due to a symbiotic relationship with certain soil fungus called “mycorrhiza.”
 The nursery trade has learned to grow them commercially (see this article) and that is the only place where one can legally acquire this plant as it is protected by law in the wild.

 Comparisons: While the color of this species is unique, compare the plant to C. parviflorum, Greater Yellow Lady's-slipper, which is also located in the Garden.